 We’re a snap-happy bunch nowadays, collectively sharing more than two billion photos every day on Facebook alone.
 But there are some photos and videos that you don’t want to share.
 Maybe you prefer to keep pictures of your kids private, you don’t want anyone seeing that video of you on the dance floor, or you have some saucy snaps.
 We’re not here to judge, but we advise you to take some precautions to protect your privacy.
 Here’s how to hide photos on your Android device.

-How to hide photos on your Android phone using built-in features
+How to hide photos on your Android phone

-Hiding photos on a Samsung Android phone
+How to hide photos on a Samsung phone

 - Open the Gallery app and find a photo you want to hide.